tsuru/tsuru/docs/advanced_topics/node_scaling.rst

 Running auto scale once
 -----------------------

-Even if you have `docker:auto-scale:enabled` set to false, you can make tsuru trigger the execution of the auto scale algorithm by running `tsuru docker-autoscale-run`.
+Even if you have not enabled autoscale, you can make tsuru trigger the execution of the auto scale algorithm by running `tsuru docker-autoscale-run`.